RickBarretto/rc-tasks/README.md

 See [How to install Poetry][Poetry Installation]

-While `pipx` is the tool used to really install this app.
+While `pipx` is the tool used to actually install this app.

 See [How to install pipx][pipx Installation]

 ### Where is pip?

-So, as you can see, `pip` isn't used in this Readme, it's because pip ins't the best tool to it.
+So, as you can see, `pip` isn't used in this Project, it's because it isn't the best tool for dependency management.
-Really, I recoment to use `pipx` for tools and applications and `Poetry` for libraries and dependency manager.
+Really, I recomend you to use `pipx` for tools and applications and `Poetry` for libraries and as your dependency manager.

-Also, you can use `pip`,
+Also, you can use `pip`, if you want.
-just use the same command as [`pipx install`](#installing) but using `pip` instead of `pipx`.
+Just replace from same command as [`pipx install`](#installing) by using `pip` instead of `pipx`.

-But you must to know, `pip` will install `requests-html` at user scope.
-And not application scope.
+But you must to know, `pip` will install `requests-html` at global scope.
+And not only application scope.
 What can do conflicts with another projects.
 So be careful.

 Read more about [Dependency Conflicts][pip #7744].